sstawiarski/asset-management-dashboard/QualityPolicy.md

 -Merging into Master should only occur at the end of each sprint, after all User Stories have been merged into development branch with no outstanding errors or conflicts

-  –If the Dev is in good shape, create a Pull Request to Master (this should be a fast forward and the Dev should be thoroughly tested).
+  >If the Dev is in good shape, create a Pull Request to Master (this should be a fast forward and the Dev should be thoroughly tested).

 –Team members should review and write comments on the Request.